-A psychologist or licensed clinical social worker is available Mondays and Tuesdays from 11 a.m.-2 p.m., Wednesdays and Thursdays from 12-3 p.m. for walk-in students and for members of the university community who are concerned about a student and would like to speak with a mental health provider.
+A psychologist or doctoral psychology intern is available druing Drop-In hours for students and for members of the university community who are concerned about a student and would like to speak with a mental health provider.
 University faculty, staff, or students can also call during these hours with questions about mental health issues or community resources.
-While we encourage students to utilize our Walk-In Hours, students experiencing a crisis can come in during business hours and will be seen as soon as possible.
+While we encourage students to utilize our Drop-In hours, students experiencing a crisis can come in during business hours and will be seen as soon as possible.

 To improve the mental health and well-being of our campus community.
 In the effort to provide a positive learning experience, we help students address issues of stress as well as helping them to focus on personal and academic goals, thereby contributing to improved motivation, performance and success.

 Our services are guided by our respect for individuals and their culture and by our commitment to confidential and professional excellence.
 Counseling & Psychological Services is committed to maintaining an atmosphere of openness and trust.
 We encourage the free exploration and discussion of attitudes, beliefs, values, and behaviors that are similar to and different from those of other people.
 CAPS is a Safe Zone for lesbian, bisexual, gay, transgender, and questioning students.
 Staff are dedicated to promoting respect for all persons, and to providing culturally relevant psychological services.